 With 11 years of professional experience, Michelle Sheahan has consulted and trained more than 1,100 people on software applications.
 She has worked in various industries, including higher education, commercial real estate, e-commerce, media, nonprofits, and financial services.
 Studying abroad in Australia’s Gold Coast was one of the best times in her life.
 Sheahan received a B.A. from Simmons College and an MBA from California State University, San Marcos.
 She is passionate about advancing gender equality, specifically focused on the workplace and corporate boards, as well as international women’s rights.
 She plans to obtain a Ph.D. in gender studies.
 Her rescue dog, Zelda, brings her so much joy, as does traveling to new places and spending time with loved ones.

 Laura Soerensson, M.Ed., Assistant Dean

-Laura Soerensson has extensive experience in higher education.
-Before coming to the McDonough School of Business, Soerensson was the associate director of academic affairs at Georgetown’s Edmund A. Walsh School of Foreign Service.
+Laura Soerensson has over 10 years experience in higher education.
+Before coming to the McDonough School of Business, Laura was the associate director of academic affairs at Georgetown’s Edmund A. Walsh School of Foreign Service.
 Prior to that, she was the assistant director of MBA admissions at The College of William & Mary.
-She also has worked as the data manager at William & Mary’s School of Education.
-Soerensson lived abroad for more than 13 years, with periods of residence in Germany, France, Sweden, and Colombia.
-She earned her B.A. in communications from Baruch College and her M.Ed. from The College of William & Mary.
-Soerensson likes to spend her free time going to art exhibitions, listening to live music of all genres, and cooking for her family and friends.
+Laura lived abroad for more than 13 years, with periods of residence in Germany, France, Sweden, and Colombia.
+She earned her B.A. in Marketing Communications from Baruch College and her M.Ed. from The College of William & Mary.
+Laura likes to spend her free time going to art exhibitions, listening to live music, and cooking for her family and friends.